Information about our clergy and senior team at St Martin-in-the-Fields.

 Rod Beadles, Churchwarden

-Rod has worked in the Not For Profit Sector for more than 30 years and currently helps with the BBC Radio 4 St Martin-in-the-Fields Christmas Appeal.
-Having been a member of the church for over 12 years and involved in many aspects of church life, Rod is now in his fourth year serving as churchwarden.
+Rod has worked in the Not For Profit Sector for more than 30 years.
+Having been a member of the church for over 14 years and involved in many aspects of church life, Rod is now in his sixth year serving as churchwarden.
 Outside of St Martin’s Rod enjoys reading, the arts, walking and watching test cricket.

 Ali Lyon, Churchwarden